don-v/JSBooks/EloquentJS_3rdEd/P1_Language/09_RegularExpressions/notes/09_RegularExpressions.md

 ## THE SEARCH METHOD

-While the `indefOf` method on strings cannot be called with a regular expression, there is another method, `search`, that does expect a regular expression.
-Like `indefOf`, it returns the first index on which the expression was found, or `-1`, when it wasn't found:
+While the `indexOf` method on strings cannot be called with a regular expression, there is another method, `search`, that does expect a regular expression.
+Like `indexOf`, it returns the first index on which the expression was found, or `-1`, when it wasn't found:

 ```js